Shining a Light on Hidden Insights

 Embracing data is a necessity for today’s savvy businesses.
 But the biggest obstacle to using advanced data analysis is simply access to the data.
 Breaking down data silos can be especially difficult when in a survey of Data Scientists by Figure Eight (formerly CrowdFlower), respondents indicated that they spend around 80% of their time on preparing and managing data for analysis.
 On top of that, 78% view data preparation as the least enjoyable part of their work.

 One of the primary value propositions of the Wicket Scorecard is the ability to unlock interesting insights which can only be realized by combining and harmonizing data from multiple sources.
 In effect, doing the heavy lifting for the data department and freeing them up to more deeply analyze the prepared data.
 While this happens behind the scenes, it is what makes the Wicket Scorecard such a powerful tool for measuring the overall health of a video business and more importantly, identifying where to take action.

 Leveraging Integrated Data

 By harmonizing data (Fig. 1) we can present unique insights in our Scorecard, which we’ll explore further in this post.
 This combined data set also serves as a great foundation for our machine learning efforts, which delivers more interesting correlation features and predictions than the individual data sources.
 Finally, we can make this data set available to our customers to explore on their own, outside of the Scorecard.

-Putting Unique Insights
+Putting Unique Insights to Work